sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 ## Layoffs

 Layoffs in most cases are [not economically justified](https://www.careerusa.org/jobs/179-resources/168-career-files/158-16-must-read-articles/372-lay-off-the-layoffs.html), [negatively affects laid off employees health](https://pubmed.ncbi.nlm.nih.gov/11199253/) (sometimes even [provoke suicide](https://journals.sagepub.com/doi/full/10.1177/0004867414521502)), [negatively affects managers health](https://onlinelibrary.wiley.com/doi/10.1002/hrm.20102), [significantly decrease performance of remaining employees](https://www.econstor.eu/bitstream/10419/174038/1/dp11128.pdf).
-Layoffs are generally perceived as unjust and erode trust in the employer.
+Layoffs are generally perceived as unjust and erode trust in the employer and within the team.

-The result — the team is likely to deteriorate to a mere group.
+The result is that the team is likely to deteriorate into a mere group.

-The reason for deterioration is simple: as teams are characterised by interdependence and trust, each team member expects others to cooperate and collaborate, and to protect when needed.
+The reason for this deterioration is straightforward: teams are characterized by interdependence and trust, with each member expecting others to cooperate and collaborate, and to offer protection when needed.

-As soon as one or a few members of the team are fired for a seemingly trivial reason (which could have been avoided), the collaboration mechanism shutters, and the trust that the team members gained towards each others is gone: a team member can't rely on others to be present even!
+However, as soon as one or a few members of the team are dismissed for a seemingly trivial reason (which could have been avoided in most cases), the mechanism of collaboration is shattered, and the trust that the team members had in each other disappears.
+Consequently, a team member cannot rely on the presence of others.

-Layoffs kills two of three main characteristics of a team: interdependence and trust.
+Layoffs undermine two of the three main characteristics of a team: interdependence and trust.

-Trust is built with the expectation of reciprocity, and if there's no reciprocity — when those who stay see they themselves didn't protect the person who's fired, they will know that others won't protect them if they are about to be fired.
-Individualistic fear emerges.
+Trust is built on the expectation of reciprocity, and if there is no reciprocity — when those who remain see that they did not protect the person who was fired, they will understand that others will not protect them if they are about to be dismissed.
+Thus, a fear rooted in individualism emerges.

-Our social behaviour exhibit "tipping points" or "threshold effect": the effect of certain actions may not be visible straight away, but will accumulate, leading to a significant change of system state.
-Effects of layoffs build up, and have prolongated negative consequences.
-In a way, fear instituated by layoffs follows a hysteresis pattern: even if there was just one layoff, the accumulated effect may persist for an unpredictable period.
+Our social behavior exhibits "tipping points" or "threshold effects": the impact of certain actions may not be visible immediately but will accumulate, leading to a significant change in the system's state.
+The effects of layoffs build up and have prolonged negative consequences.
+In a way, the fear instigated by layoffs follows a hysteresis pattern: even if there was just one layoff, the accumulated effect might persist for an unpredictable period.

 [Current research on trust and distrust in organizational settings](https://www.jstor.org/stable/259288) identifies fear as one of the primary indicators of the highest degree of distrust:

 ![trust-distrust](/img/trust-distrust.png)

-Furthermore, it's impossible to quantify the adverse effects of destructive effect of a layoff on a team.
+Furthermore, it's impossible to _quantify_ the adverse effects of destructive effect of a layoff on a team.

-## Process activities or organisation design peculiarities promoting negative or conflictual social dynamics.

-Certain process activities and organisational design peculiarities are well-known for provoking conflict or other types of negative social dynamics within teams.

 ### PR-based code reviews

+Certain process activities, even though not directly destroying teams, are well-known for provoking conflict or other types of negative social dynamics within teams.
+One of the famous examples of such a process activity is PR-based code review.

 As I described in [my article on code reviews](https://qase.io/blog/code-review-alternatives/#social-dynamics), PR-based code reviews can trigger negative social dynamics or even conflict within a team.